 He was also the inaugural president of the Confederation of Australian Sport, a position he held for eight years, and the International Assembly of National Organisations of Sport, again for eight years.
 Reid was also a founding director of the Australian Institute of Sport and a Member of the Federal Government Sports Advisory Council.

-In 1977 Reid was made an Officer of the Order of the British Empire (OBE) for his service to tennis administration.
+1977: Made an Officer of the Order of the British Empire (OBE) for his service to tennis administration